Highlights of Recent Activities

 The Herrick gold deposit discovered in 1918 has been developed by a shaft to 94 metres and some 345 m of lateral development.
 Very high grade shoots were defined in surface channel sampling, sampling in the shaft, underground on the level at 90 m and in four drill holes by Herrick Gold Mines from 1918 onwards.
 In 1989 Unocal drilled 11 holes for 1,473m, cut over 201 channel samples and also took 35 composite grab samples on the two veins to test a stated potential, solely from historic data, of the system to carry 1,732 tonnes per vertical foot at 7.2 g Au /t over a width of 1.8 m and 50% dilution.

-Unocals’ results confirmed the persistence of the gold mineralization over an 385 metre strike length and expanded the known thickness of the mineralized shear along much of its length.
+Unocals’ results confirmed the persistence of the gold mineralization over a 385 metre strike length and expanded the known thickness of the mineralized shear along much of its length.
 However, the drilling and channel sampling by Unocal and Platinex identified that certain gold-bearing zones are narrowly confined within the shear zones and carry potentially commercial, high grade, correlative values and other portions contain isolated patches of high gold grades within a broader lower grade shear zone.

 Although the tenor of the Herrick Gold Mines drill core and channel sampling was not confirmed completely, the location of the mineralization was confirmed by Unocal.
 Surface sample gold values of up to 56.5g per tonne /1.0 m (45 samples) were reported.
-In 1990 Fort Knox Mines performed a small program of channel sampling on surface and in the shaft confirming some of the higher grade mineralization but not all of the higher grade values presented by Herrick Gold Mines.
+In 1990 Fort Knox Mines performed a small program of channel sampling on surface and in the shaft confirming some of the higher grade mineralization but not all of the higher grade values presented by Herrick Gold Mines in 1919.

 Work by Unocal and Fort Knox Gold on the Herrick vein was qualified and validated.
 Furthermore, portions of the Herrick Gold Mines channel samples have been found to be consistent with later sampling.